Prayag15-bit/Ansible-Docker-Configuration-Playbook/README.md

 *<IP_of_the_configured_system>:85/php_code.php*

-# In case of any difficulty, you can refer the below artice to take reference from :-
+# In case of any difficulty, you can refer the below artice to take reference :-

 <https://www.linkedin.com/pulse/using-ansible-integrate-docker-linux-prayag-magotra/>